-Originally from West Paris, Maine, Stephanie has been with Adventure Bus since 2003, and running the company for 13 seasons.
+Originally from West Paris, Maine, Stephanie has been with Adventure Bus since 2003, and running the company for 14 seasons.
 She started out as a passenger on the Best of the National Parks tour back in 2002, came back for several more tours and did everything she could to be involved, until she eventually took over the company!
-She now lives in Moab, Utah.

 How in the world did a girl from West Paris, Maine end up running an Adventure Tour Company in Utah you ask?